 - Music or noises in your head that aren't really there

 - Pins and needles that start in your fingers or arm and spread to your face

 - Speech problems, as if you know what you want to say but can't form the words

-But these may also be symptoms of a stroke.
-If you have any of them, and your doctor has not already told you that they are a part of your migraine, call 911.
+It’s important to remember that these can also be symptoms of a stroke.
+If you have any of them and your doctor has not told you before that they are a part of your migraine, call 911.

-Sometimes you can get an aura without any other symptoms.
-That's called a silent migraine.
+Sometimes, you can get an aura without any other symptoms.
+That's sometimes called a silent migraine.
 It's more common in people 50 and older.

 Do I Need Different Tests?

-When you have migraine with aura, in some cases the symptoms can look like a more serious condition, such as a stroke or a seizure.
+Symptoms of a migraine with aura can look like a more serious condition, such as a stroke or a seizure.
 To rule those out, you may get some extra tests, including an eye exam.
-You might also be more likely to get imaging done.
+You might also be more likely to have imaging tests.